 Scalability is one of the most important things you need to consider when choosing a web hosting service.

 To start, your host needs to be able to help you quickly pivot if your website sees a spike in traffic.
 After all, what’s the benefit of a successful marketing campaign or a viral video if your website crashes from all the new attention?
-Ideally, your host will have the ability to move you from shared hosting to virtual private server (VPS) hosting without taking your website offline.
+Ideally, your web hosting service will have the ability to move you from shared hosting to virtual private server (VPS) hosting without taking your website offline.

 Over the long term, you also need the ability to scale your web hosting service with your business.
 Most companies aim to grow their web traffic over time, so that plan you choose today might not be suitable for the amount of traffic your website is receiving in two years’ time.

-Most hosting providers include a control panel that enables you to manage your files and account settings.
+Most web hosting services include a control panel that enables you to manage your files and account settings.
 While many use the cPanel software for this purpose, some hosts have their own proprietary control panels.
 Ensure it’s easy to use and includes tools for customizing your website’s security and file structure.

 You’ll also want to be sure you have FTP (file transfer protocol) access to your website.
 This is a simple method for moving files to and from your web hosting service.
 Ideally, the maximum file size for transfers will be far larger than any of your media files.
 Also, look for a web-based file manager that you can use to upload content on the go from your mobile devices.